dipandhali2021/hackrx6.0/hackrx-solution-6.md

-# AI-Driven Doc## Team Overview

-* **Team Name:** Synapse, **Members:** Dipan Dhali (2026, IIITDM Jabalpur), Krishnand Yadav (2026), Devesh Gangani (2026), Deepnara* **Ethical Bias* **Innovation:** By combining vector search, LLMs, and a knowledge graph, our approach goes beyond keyword lookup or simple QA.
-It's scalable (cloud-based, modular) and secure (encryption, auth).
+# AI-Driven Document QA & Decision System for HackRx

+## Project Overview

+We are developing a unique and innovative approach to building an LLM-powered Document Processing System for natural language queries over unstructured documents.
+We'll explore the latest relevant technologies, such as RAG, semantic search frameworks, document intelligence APIs, and new LLM orchestration tools.
+The final result will include well-structured content for a PPT presentation, with architecture and data flow diagrams in Mermaid format.

 ---

-## Anything Else The model must not discriminate (e.g. age, gender) improperly.
-We include domain-appropriate guidelines in prompts (e.g. "Ignore protected attributes unless required by policy") and allow manual override of outputs.

----
+## Team Overview

+* **Team Name:** Synapse
-## Acceptance Criteria Coverage Sett (2026) – all final-year students at IIITDM Jabalpur.
+* **Members:** Dipan Dhali (2026, IIITDM Jabalpur), Krishnand Yadav (2026), Devesh Gangani (2026), Deepnarayan Sett (2026) – all final-year students at IIITDM Jabalpur.
 * **About Us:** We are an award-winning hackathon team (SIH 2024 finalist, HackByte 2025 winners), with experience in secure document management (e.g. blockchain-based file organization) and AI applications.

 ---